 Best Community Colleges in Alaska

 If you're ready to make a career change, build up credits for a transfer to one of the bachelor's degree programs at Alaska universities or just spend some time digging deep into the study of your favorite subject, the best community colleges in Alaska are the place to get started.
-Individual courses, certificate programs and entire degree plans are waiting to help you get where you want to go.
+Individual courses, certificate programs and entire degree programs are waiting to help you get where you want to go.

-Community college education can be a great starting point for a bachelor's degree at one of the top four-year schools in Alaska, especially if you work toward a transfer from the start of your time in school.
+Community college education can be a great starting point for earning a bachelor's degree at one of the top four-year schools in Alaska, especially if you work toward a transfer from the start of your time in school.
 Here are some steps you can take to ensure that your shift to a university program goes as smoothly as possible:

 - Check to find out if your community college maintains any articulation agreements with universities in Alaska or elsewhere

 - Speak with a registrar or adviser at your destination school and find out if there are any transfer policies in place that you need to know about

 - Work to maintain a grade point average of 2.5 or better; individual universities set their own grade requirements for transfer courses, and aiming for a C or better in each course you take can help you stay ahead of the curve

 Also, remember to connect with your community college adviser early on in your associate degree program.
 Working with them when choosing courses can help you stay on track for a no-hassle transfer.
 If you want to read more about the transfer agreements, we recommend reading our guide on how to transfer schools as well.